whiplade/python-p4-sending-get-requests/README.md

 separate from HTML code and we can retrieve it the same way we send a GET request to a website.

 ***

 ## Define JSON

 JSON stands for JavaScript Object Notation and is a standard way store and transfer nested data over the internet.
 The keyword here is **Notation**.
 Data stored in JSON format is actually just data stored _as a string_, but structured in a way that is easily converted into usable nested data.
-Ruby has a built-in [`JSON`][] module that includes a `parse` method to take JSON formatted data and turn it into an array or hash.
+Python has a built-in [`JSON`][] module that includes a `loads` method to take JSON formatted data and turn it into a list.

 ## Retrieving JSON Data